 DuckStation is loaded with all the options and enhancements you could ever need in a PS1 emulator.

-The interface is nice and modern with clear icons for useful features such as changing disc (which sounds basic but can be a pain with multi-disc games!), cheat options, pause emulation, screenshots, etc.
+The interface is nice and modern with clear icons for useful features such as changing discs (which sounds trivial but can be a pain with multi-disc games!), cheat options, pause emulation, screenshots, etc.

 It even has a really nice game library grid where you can access your games library.
 You can even add the game artwork to each game (although this has to be done manually for copyright reasons).